-Does Dexter to that?
+Does Dexter do that?
 N-o-o-o!
 Dexter kills in his spare time.
 Mort plays the oboe.
 But not very well, thank you very much.

-"86-year-old woman found hanging from the rafters in attic.
+"Eighty-six-year-old woman found hanging from the rafters in attic.
 We think she's been dead for three days.
 Putrefaction has set in.
-Rope burns on her neck . . ."
+Rope burns on her neck...."